TRAINERS

 VFX Creative Director

-Graduating at the Dutch film Academy in 2002, Dennis switched to visual effects after two years of directing.
-He founded visual effects studio ‘Planet X’ in 2004.
-The studio has since grown into one of the key players within the Dutch film industry, providing creative visual effects for top-end feature films and episodic productions with a dedicated team of 20+ VFX artists.
-The studio is now increasingly involved in international (co-)productions.
+In 2004, he founded the visual effects studio ‘Planet X,’ which has since become a key player in the Dutch film industry.
+The studio delivers creative visual effects for high-end feature films and episodic productions, supported by a dedicated team of more than 30 VFX artists.
+Planet X is now increasingly involved in international (co-)productions.

-Dennis is chairman of the Dutch VFX Association (NVX) that he co-founded in 2014 and is currently launching the first permanent virtual production studio in The Netherlands.
+Dennis also serves as chairman of the Dutch VFX Association (NVX), which he co-founded in 2014.
+In 2022 he launched the Netherlands’ first permanent virtual production studio, ReadySet Studios.

 SOUND & MUSIC